pnm1977/home-assistant-ha-audit/ha_audit/DOCS.md

 HA Audit is still under active development.

-Version 0.6.0 does not yet:
+HA Audit does not yet:

 - modify Home Assistant
 - automatically repair problems
 - analyse Home Assistant Repairs
-- provide complete Core log analysis
+- provide complete Home Assistant Core log analysis
 - send reports to OpenAI
 - perform scheduled automatic audits
-- assess release notes against the installation
+- assess Home Assistant release notes against the installed configuration
+- automatically identify deprecated YAML syntax
+- automatically assess third-party integration compatibility

 These are planned future capabilities.

+## Project goal

+The long-term goal of HA Audit is to provide a structured technical view of a Home Assistant installation so that maintenance, upgrades, troubleshooting, migration planning, and future-proofing can be based on the actual system rather than generic advice.